NewPath-Consulting/ez-wildapricot-webdesigner/README.md

    ```

    3. Enter your license key in the quotes `""` to apply your license.

+## Extra Install Script Options

+### Enablic the Inspector & Editor without Being Logged in as an Admin
-The Inspector & Editor are only accessible to logged in WildApricot administrators by default, but you can enable EZ WildApricot Web Designer 2 in the public view using this line in the install script:
+By default, the Inspector & Editor can be used only when logged in as an administrator to the Wild Apricot Admin view.
+If you'd like to be able to view the Inspector & Editor without being logged in to the Admin view, add this line in the install script

 `enable_public_editor = true;`

+To save any changes you make while in this mode, you will need to provide an administrative username/password during the first save.

+### Installing EZ Add-ons

 To install an EZ add-on, place the add-on file into the `ez-addons` folder.
 Next, add the following code to your JavaScript configuration: